 Poetry and therapy engage the creative -we take the raw materials of an experience or a story and re-shape it into something new.

 This is a natural process, that we can find mirrored in nature.
 Our lives have a certain shape that they want to grow into.
 However, there are many ways that the direction and purpose of our life can get stunted, repressed, or our ability to flourish diminished.

 Truama and addiction can damage our ability to relate, to ourselves to those we love and to the world that we live in.
 A distorted sense of self can be internalised in childhood, or any other key moment in our lives when we need to adapt.

-Yet the backdrop to this work is the ecological crisis.
+The backdrop to this work is the ecological crisis.
 My approach is a creative one.
-Just as children and young people, in tending to their creativity, so do adults need to tend to our images, give them attention.
-In return, they invite us to follow a path through the tangled pathways, dark alleys and sunlit clearings of our lives.
+Just as children and young people, in tending to their creativity, so do adults need to tend to our images, give them attention and find the ways they connect back to the fluid web of interconnections that we call ecological.
+I call this work “imaginal ecology”

 My own creative process led to an explorations of the place where the mythic psyche meets the everyday, a book of poems called “Haunted Evaporations”

 About Dramatherapy – The Healing Poetics of Symbolic Action